JoeyHendricks/python-benchmark-harness/README.md

 ## Learn more about the project

-Want to learn more about python-micro-benchmarks then I would recommend read the documentation, or to check my older conference recordings about python-micro-benchmarks:
+Want to learn more about this project then I would recommend read the documentation, or to check my older conference recordings about this topic:

 - 11/07/2020: [Don’t lose your mind over slow code check your performance sanity.](https://www.linkedin.com/pulse/dont-lose-your-mind-over-slow-code-check-performance-sanity-joey/)
 - 08/10/2020: [My recording about python-micro-benchmarks @NeotysPAC 2020.](https://www.youtube.com/watch?v=AWlhalEywEw)
 - 15/12/2020: [Interview about python-micro-benchmarks @TestGuild 2020.)](https://testguild.com/podcast/performance/p56-joey/)
 - 12/01/2020: [An article I wrote for Neotys about my @NeotysPAC 2020 presentation.](https://www.neotys.com/blog/neotyspac-performance-testing-unit-level-joey-hendricks/)

-> python-micro-benchmarks was formerly known as QuickPotato and has been renamed to better reflect its purpose.
+> This project was formerly known as QuickPotato and has been renamed to better reflect its purpose.